bitovi/academy/src/debugging-javascript/2-stack.md

 @page debugging-javascript-training/call-stack Call Stack
 @parent debugging-javascript-training 2
-@description Learn how to debug the call stack.
+@description Learn how to trace how functions are called.

 @body